 This free, family-friendly concert series in downtown Wake Forest takes place on the second Friday of each month throughout spring and summer.
 Food trucks will be on hand as will beer from White Street Brewing Company and Norse Brewing Company (both brewed literally just steps away from the main stage).

-This lively series of free concerts features musical styles from near and far—all taking place in the beautiful gardens of the Page-Walker Arts & History Center in downtown Cary.
+This lively series of free concerts features musical styles from near and far—all taking place at fun-filled Downtown Cary Park

 Bands, Bites and Boats at Bond Park